 - · Some dogs had bad reactions to this brand

 This non-foaming formula is not only safe and healthy for your dog, it also comes in a delicious poultry flavor to help make teeth cleaning a lot easier.
 If your dog tends to have build up of tartar quite frequently, this toothpaste will help to combat that effectively.

 Most dog owners prefer this brand as it’s worked well for their dog in terms of preventing tooth problems such as decay or loosening.
 In fact, most of their dogs now love to clean their teeth, thanks to the tempting flavor.
 It also helps that the chicken flavor is quite strong, tempting dogs even more strongly to give in to their owners.

 - · Dogs don’t mind having their teeth brushed by this brand

 - · Has artificial flavors

 This is the only unflavored toothpaste in the list but it still does the job very effectively, nonetheless.
-Great for small or larger breeds, this toothpaste comes with mint flavored water which aids in decreasing bacteria in your dog’s mouth.
+Great for small breeds like the shih tzu chihuahua or larger breeds, this toothpaste comes with mint flavored water which aids in decreasing bacteria in your dog’s mouth.

 You’ll feel at ease using this for your dog as it’s formulated with human grade ingredients.
 If you’re not sold on the toothpaste itself, you’ll be glad to know that this even comes with a patent pending special toothbrush with a 360 degree bristle design - a perfect companion to the toothpaste.